MaxOrangeTabby/tabbyTemps/README.md

 I built this weather app with Typescript + React for the front end & Node.JS/Express.JS for the backend.
-The animation were made using Framer Motions & the API used was from weatherapi.com.
+The animations were made using Framer Motions & the background of the search page was made with Haikei.
-Currently: In Progress
+API for the data used was from weatherapi.com.